r2d2-ai/aiflow/flow/docs/model.md

 ## Tasks
 The `tasks` section allows one to define the tasks that are part of the flow.
-Tasks are associated with the aiflow activity you would like to execute.
+Tasks are associated with the AIflow activity you would like to execute.
 In this case a log activity.

 ```json
 "tasks": [